MPalix86/js-geometric-stuff/README.md

 # js-geometric-stuff
-A series of files containing geometric experiments using algebra, created completely from scratch.
+A series of html and js files containing geometric experiments using algebra, created completely from scratch.